holy-sheets/holysheets/docs/en/concepts/where-filters.md

 ## Best Practices

 - **Consistent Headers:** Ensure that the first row of your spreadsheet contains clear and consistent headers.
-HolySheets relies on these headers to map the data correctly.
+HolySheets! relies on these headers to map the data correctly.
 - **Data Types:** Maintain consistent data types within each column to avoid unexpected behavior during data operations.
 - **Unique Identifiers:** Use unique identifiers (such as `Task ID`) for each row to simplify update and delete operations.
 - **Organize Sheets:** Structure your spreadsheet logically, separating different types of data into distinct sheets (e.g., Tasks, Team Members, Projects).